Mission Driven: Education, Research, Patient Care, and Community Partnership

 durham icon illustration

-• A new Durham Early College of Health Sciences, a partnership between Durham Public Schools, Durham Technical Community College, and Duke, established with a $29.5 million award from Bloomberg Philanthropies, that will offer local students educational and career pathways in nursing, allied health, surgical technology and clinical research.
+• Durham Early College of Health Sciences, a partnership between Durham Public Schools, Durham Technical Community College, and Duke, which offers local high school students educational and employment pathways to health professions careers at Duke Health.

 By the Numbers